cdl-geneseo/instructional-modes/docs/index.md

 In the absence of any contractual arrangement that prohibits it, instructors are free to apply a [Creative Commons license](https://creativecommons.org/about/cclicenses/) to original materials that they create, thereby making it easier for other instructors to benefit from their work.

 Learners generally retain intellectual property in original content that they create in response to course assignments.
 Such content may not be shared publicly without the creator's consent.

+## <a name="recommendations"></a> Recommendations [&#8673;](#recommendations)

+### Scheduling

+Schools and departments should:

+- Discuss and document plans for ongoing scheduling of courses across the range of instructional modes.
+In developing these plans, deans and department chairs should consult with the Office of the Dean of Academic Planning and Advising and the Office of the Provost.
+Questions to consider, in addition to those mentioned above under "Scheduling," include:

+    - Which courses in our school or department are best suited to modes other than F2F?
+    - How can we design a course intended for online participation so as to make it easy for any department member with the requisite expertise to step in and teach it?
+    - For any course, whatever the instructional mode, what enrollment is most consistent with the principles of human-centered and equity-minded practice described above&mdash;in particular with the principle that "the role of technology should be to promote engagement, build intrinsic motivation, enhance understanding, facilitate collaboration, share knowledge efficiently and effectively, spark creativity, or serve a similar purpose toward the end of advancing learners' development as human beings"?
+    - What impact might our scheduling plans have on other programs?
+    - How might we assess the impact of our scheduling decisions on learning?

+- Ensure that their documented plans are shared within the school or department and with the Office of the Provost, and that they are regularly updated.

+### Program planning

+Schools and departments should discuss what mix of instructional modes best fits their programs as a whole.
+Questions to consider, in addition to those mentioned above under "Scheduling," include:

+- How might a given mix of instructional modes in a program help learners succeed by facilitating their progress through program requirements?
+- Does our program have outcomes (for example, related to informational and digital literacy) that our mix of instructional modes can help learners meet?
+- What regular rotation of courses across instructional modes is most consistent with our overall program objectives?
+- How might we assess the impact of this rotation on our program objectives?

+### Evaluation of online teaching

 ## <a name="resources"></a> Resources [&#8673;](#contents)